 7. Once all the water has stopped running through the taps inside, turn off the taps to that sink completely, then move to the next closest set of taps and repeat.

 Do this with every tap, including the toilet lever.

-Take some breaks rather than push the air through all at once.
+- Take some breaks rather than push the air through all at once.
 It’s easier on the lines.
 And your freezing hands…

 Just leave it there.
 Year around.
-It sure beats tripping over crap in your garage, and going through 5082 sockets trying to find one that fits!
+It sure beats tripping over crap in your garage, and going through 5082 tool sockets trying to find one that fits!

-8. You are done!
+You are done!
 And are free to change your wet shoes and head into town.